Home / Amazon FBA & FBM / A Practical Guide to Selling Globally on Amazon

 For instance, electronics sold in Europe need a CE mark to prove they meet safety standards.
 Food products might need ingredient lists in the local language, and children’s toys have incredibly strict safety testing requirements.
 One slip-up here can get your listings suspended and your inventory seized.

-Reader Takeaway: Treat taxes and compliance as a non-negotiable part of your expansion plan.
+Treat taxes and compliance as a non-negotiable part of your expansion plan.
 Before you send a single unit to a new country, map out your tax obligations and verify all product-specific regulations.
 Using Amazon’s built-in services can significantly reduce the complexity, letting you focus more on selling.

 Adapting Your Listings for Local Shoppers

-Here’s one of the biggest, and most common, mistakes I see sellers make when they go global: they treat their product listing like a document to be translated.
+Here’s one of the biggest, and most common, mistakes I see sellers make when they go worldwide: they treat their product listing like a document to be translated.
 They just run their title and bullet points through a translation tool, copy-paste, and call it a day.

 Trust me, that’s a guaranteed recipe for failure.

-Beyond Translation: Market-Specific Keyword Research
+Market-Specific Keyword Research

 The keywords that bring you sales in the US might be completely invisible in Germany or Japan.
 Shoppers in different countries search differently, care about different features, and respond to totally different messaging.
 A direct translation almost always misses the nuances that drive clicks and sales.